 What I would recommend is paying the surcharge before you get on the train.
 If you are boarding the Metro heading to the airport, then just stop at a machine and buy the airport supplement.
 This will mean you’ll avoid the backlog of confused tourists wondering why their Metro ticket won’t open the gate.

 There are two metro stations located close to terminals 2 and 4 that are easy to find.
 If you’re arriving through the other two terminals, there’s a free airport bus you can ride to those other terminals.
 But, you won’t need it.
 Terminal two is in between 1 and 3 so easily walkable from both.

 Here is a Metro map to help you work out where you’re going As you can see, the airport is on line

-Train from Madrid airport to the city centre
+Train from Madrid airport to city centre

-I would highly recommend the train as the best way to get from Madrid airport to the city centre if you are arriving in terminal 4 and don’t want to spend the money on a Madrid airport taxi.
+I would highly recommend the train as the best way to get from to the city centre if you are arriving in terminal 4 and don’t want to spend the money on a Madrid airport taxi.

 The local train takes off from the station close to terminal 4 of the Madrid Barajas airport.
 It makes five stops at the main station of Madrid, Atocha train station, Chamartín, Nuevos Ministerios, Méndez Álvaro, and Príncipe Pío, and from here you can get pretty much anywhere in the city and are within reach of most of the main hotels in Madrid.